About PSD Vault

 Here is a preview of the final effect: (click to enlarge)

 You can download the PSD File for this tutorial via the VIP Members Area for only $6.95/Month (or less)!
-You will not only get this PSD File, but also 70+ other PSD Files + Extra Goodies + Exclusive Photoshop tutorial there.
-Signup now and get exclusive :) Find out more about the VIP Members Areas
+You will not only get this PSD File, but also 200+ other PSD Files + Extra Goodies + Exclusive Photoshop tutorial there.
+Signup now and get exclusive!

 Ok Let’s get started!